Document Tree

 Architecture

-Schematic illustration of the process:
+Schematic illustration of the process recommended and provided by Intershop:

 The specific steps of the process are:

 1. CI Pipeline: Whenever a defined change is made to a product repository, it triggers a specific CI pipeline.
 The triggers for this pipeline are defined in the pipeline configuration.
-This configuration can be customized to execute a variety of tests and analyses to ensure that the code changes are functioning as intended.
+This configuration can be customized to execute a variety of tests and analyses to ensure that the code changes work as intended.

 The CI pipeline can perform a range of tests, including unit tests, integration tests, and acceptance tests.
 These tests help to ensure that the code changes are working correctly and are compatible with other components of the system.
 Additionally, the pipeline can perform code analysis and validation to ensure that the code adheres to best practices and standards.
 The goal of the CI pipeline is to build all artifacts, such as Docker images, and make them available to downstream systems.